 July 4, 1999

 Six years ago, New Jersey had no professional baseball teams.
 Now there are six in the Garden State, with another just over on Staten Island and one coming to Lakewood in 2001.
-Staff writer Dan [Lastname] will spend a night out at the ballpark each week this summer in search of the best baseball experience this side of Flushing or the Bronx.
+[Our staff writer] will spend a night out at the ballpark each week this summer in search of the best baseball experience this side of Flushing or the Bronx.

 Welcome to my dream.